 Figure 5-4.
 Concentration of NOX in exhaust gas versus engine air-fuel ratio.

-Y-axis is in log scale.
+The x- and y-axes are in log scale.

 Figure 5-5 shows that more NO existed relative to NO2 in exhaust gases with higher total NOX (r2 = 0.73).
 Another way to think about this is that a somewhat consistent amount of NO2 existed in all exhausts sampled, while the NO concentration was higher at higher total NOX concentrations.
 Thus, lean burn engines (with high air-fuel ratio and low NOX) tended to have more NO2 as a percentage of total NOX.